Abhyudaya-Beyond/Elevate-Resume/README.md

 **Your resume.
 Your story.
 Your control.**

-A free and open-source resume builder that simplifies the process of creating, updating, and sharing your resume.
-Built with privacy-first principles and consciousness-first design.
+A privacy-first resume builder built on consciousness-first design principles.
+Own your professional narrative with complete data control and institutional-grade credibility.

 ### [Go to App](https://elevate.local/) | [Documentation](https://github.com/Abhyudaya-Beyond/Elevate-Resume#readme)

 </div>

-## 🚀 Quick Start (For Mentors & Reviewers)
+## 🚀 Quick Start

-**Run with Docker - One command!**
+**Get Elevate running in under 60 seconds with Docker.**

 ### Prerequisites
 - Docker Desktop installed and running